-Since 1967, the Georgia Conservancy has led the charge to meet these challenges and make the most of the opportunities with collaborative and sustainable solutions.
+Since 1967, the Georgia Conservancy has led the charge to meet challenges and make the most of opportunities with collaborative and sustainable solutions.

 The Georgia Conservancy is a statewide, member-supported conservation organization.
 Our work for land conservation, environmental advocacy, coastal protection, sustainable growth and outdoor stewardship recognizes the connection between the environment, the economy and our quality of life.